mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 22 (optional but recommended):  Cut two canary pieces

-Go ahead and cut two opposite "canary" pieces to check the alignment.
-Holding the sheet down in the GF so that it doesn't move, carefully pry out the canary pieces with a knife.
+Go ahead and cut two opposite "canary" pieces to check the alignment. **While holding the piece down** in the GF so that it doesn't move, carefully pry out the canary pieces with a knife.
 You should get an accurately-cut red or green piece.

 ![canaries](https://user-images.githubusercontent.com/25491795/210688979-f3319a41-9619-4802-a875-96d20410e088.jpg)